 - Do Not Attempt to Handle the Situation on Your Own.
 The aftermath of a car crash requires the knowledge and skill of an experienced personal injury attorney.
 A qualified lawyer will ensure that you are treated fairly by the insurance companies and receive just compensation for your injuries.

 If you have been involved in a car accident, contact our office right away to get the assistance you need.
 Call 830-606-0404 for a free consultation with The Bettersworth Law Firm.
-We serve clients in New Braunfels, San Marcos, Seguin, San Antonio, Austin, and throughout Central Texas.
+We serve clients in New Braunfels, Bexar County, Seguin, San Antonio, Austin, and throughout Central Texas.